CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 > pip install -r requirements.txt
 > ```
 >
-> ⚠️ **Pin your Ultralytics version.** Steps 3 and 4 patch `ultralytics/utils/loss.py`, `ultralytics/nn/modules/`, and `ultralytics/nn/tasks.py`.
-Upstream refactors these files regularly, so the instructions are only valid for the version used in the paper — see the hardware/software table above.
+> 📎 **Use the Ultralytics version pinned in `requirements.txt`.** Steps 3 and 4 patch `ultralytics/utils/loss.py`, `ultralytics/nn/modules/`, and `ultralytics/nn/tasks.py`.
+Upstream refactors these files periodically, so the instructions assume the pinned version.

 <details open>
 <summary><b>⬇️ Step 1 — Download the datasets from Roboflow</b></summary>